DreamCobbler/fiction-dl/README.md

     fiction-dl YourFilesName

-**fiction-dl** offers a few options - you can view them using following command:
+**fiction-dl** offers a few options - you can view them using the following command:

     fiction-dl -h